MattGPT-ai/fast_censor/README.md

 ## fast_censor

-* A fast and flexible package for filtering out profanity or other strings from text, ~300 times faster than alternatives
+* A fast and flexible package for filtering out profanity or other strings from text, ~100 times faster than alternatives
 * the fastest string utility for profanity detection / censoring
-* allows for detection with repeated characters and character substition
+* Allows for detection with repeated characters and character substitution
+* Requires zero dependencies and works for python 3.6 -- 3.11

 ## Installation